DHTMLX/docs-diagram/docs/api/inline_editor/beforeeditoropen_event.md

 ### Description

-@short: fires before the inline editor of an item is opened
+@short: Fires before the inline editor of an item is opened

 ### Usage